 When each product is assigned a unique SKU, inventory availability is easier to determine throughout the year.
 And when it comes time for a stock-take, SKUs make it easier to reconcile stock levels – so that actual inventory levels match inventory counts in your retail POS or inventory management system.

-Stock replenishment: Making use of SKUs can help store owners identify reorder points and a minimum threshold – so when inventory hits a certain level, they are made aware that a new purchase order needs to be placed.
+Making use of SKUs can help store owners identify reorder points and a minimum threshold – so when inventory hits a certain level, they are made aware that a new purchase order needs to be placed.

 These internal codes also help you identify the products that move faster.
 Meaning you only have to re-order when you really need to – resulting in reduced inventory holding costs.

-Better customer experience: Have you ever walked into a store and seen a pair of shoes or a t-shirt that you liked – but it turned out that you needed a different size?
+Have you ever walked into a store and seen a pair of shoes or a t-shirt that you liked – but it turned out that you needed a different size?
 In this case, retail employees usually scan the item’s barcode or label to see if they have your size in stock, either in the back stockroom or at a different location.

 This instance explains how SKUs are used within a retail system to improve customer experience.
 When products share a traceable type of code, you and your staff can more easily identify stock levels quickly so that more time is available to actually assist customers.

+Did you find this article helpful?
 We will be posting more inventory management tips in the upcoming weeks.